arfc/rollo/docs/source/usersguide/checkpoint_rollo.rst

    * - ``all`` [``outputs``]
      - list of population outputs, each population list contains a list of reactor model individual's output parameters

-Each reactor model individual is an Ind class type with attributes and is a simple list (`DEAP Individual class <https://deap.readthedocs.io/en/master/tutorials/basic/part1.html#individual>`_).
+Each reactor model individual is an :class:`Ind` class type with attributes and is a simple list (`DEAP Individual class <https://deap.readthedocs.io/en/master/tutorials/basic/part1.html#individual>`_).
 The following code snippet demonstrates a reactor model individual's attributes: